 Through the blog that is in development, visitors to the site can offer reflections or responses to material on the site or post questions to other readers while those affiliated with the NC may respond to questions as well.

-A. Primary goals of the society include the further refinement of this web site, which will include various resources on Nietzsche as well as the Nietzsche Circle's own activities; staging a major festival in the near future to celebrate the anniversary of Zarathustra to respond to the question, What would Zarathustra have to say to us today?; if there is sufficient funding, scholarships will be provided for graduate students who are focusing on Nietzsche in their doctoral dissertations (though all work on Nietzsche will be considered, dissertations which explore Nietzsche's conception of aesthetics will have priority); creating a resource center of all of Nietzsche's works in English, German and other languages, as well the works he studied and studies on his work; and, finally, creating a searchable cd-rom of Nietzsche's corpus in English.
+Primary goals of the society include the further refinement of this web site, which will include various resources on Nietzsche as well as the Nietzsche Circle's own activities; staging a major festival in the near future to celebrate the anniversary of Zarathustra to respond to the question, What would Zarathustra have to say to us today?; if there is sufficient funding, scholarships will be provided for graduate students who are focusing on Nietzsche in their doctoral dissertations (though all work on Nietzsche will be considered, dissertations which explore Nietzsche's conception of aesthetics will have priority); creating a resource center of all of Nietzsche's works in English, German and other languages, as well the works he studied and studies on his work; and, finally, creating a searchable cd-rom of Nietzsche's corpus in English.
 Lecture trips may be organized to study Nietzsche's works in the places where he lived and traveled (Germany, Switzerland, Italy, and France), embodying Nietzsche's spirit of thinking before the earth, not merely in cloistered academic cells - through this work, we intend to develop relationships with any international centers, such as the Nietzsche Haus in Sils-Maria, and encourage a more global consciousness, keeping in mind Nietzsche's idea of the “good European.”

 Since Nietzsche suffered from a debilitating eye condition which threatened his ability to see, the Nietzsche Circle feels that it is vital to provide Braille editions of Nietzsche's work and hopes to do so in the future, perhaps working directly with an organization devoted to the sight-impaired.
 Also, we would like to make recordings of all of Nietzsche's works on compact disc or cassette, specifically a dramatic rendition of Thus Spoke Zarathustra, as well as a recording of the complete poems of Nietzsche.
 Finally, the Nietzsche Circle will seek to dispel many of the apocryphal myths, propaganda, and misconceptions which surround Nietzsche and his work, encouraging more direct and thorough engagement with Nietzsche's texts to help open up new relations with his work; it is only through such intimacy with his ideas that there will be a clearer understanding of them.

-A. The NC sponsors or organizes festivals, workshops, symposia, lectures, conferences, and textual analysis sessions to respond to its vision statement.
+The NC sponsors or organizes festivals, workshops, symposia, lectures, conferences, and textual analysis sessions to respond to its vision statement.
 To further pursue some of these desires, and to reach a more global community, we have developed our website, which includes, as stated above, book reviews, essays, interviews, and other material.

 Through our various activities, including our website, scholars, students, artists and others who are interested in Nietzsche and such work are invited to explore his ideas and transform them in their own manner.

-A. Membership is open to everyone and requires no special background except interest in the organization's pursuits.
+Membership is open to everyone and requires no special background except interest in the organization's pursuits.
 Members will receive free admission to one Nietzsche Circle event, free textual analysis sessions, discounts on books when available, e-mail announcements, and an electronic copy of essays or interviews one month before they are posted on our web site and made available to the general public.
 Membership is for one year and a modest form of support for the organization; even if you do not live in New York City, becoming a member can be a way of offering your support and helping to sustain the community.
-Membership fees are as follows:

-A. While membership dues provide a measure of financial support that is meaningful, it is not a sufficient means of sustenance; more substantial contributions are needed in order to achieve our goals and continue our work.
+While membership dues provide a measure of financial support that is meaningful, it is not a sufficient means of sustenance; more substantial contributions are needed in order to achieve our goals and continue our work.
 A financial contribution is far more than a form of economic support that enables the Nietzsche Circle to continue its work; it is a form of support which identifies you as a member of the Nietzsche community and underscores your belief in the relevancy and need of that community’s work.
 However, if certain donors wish to remain anonymous, the Nietzsche Circle will honor such requests.